UmangPathrabe/food-recommendation/README.md

 #### Backend

 Flask for the backend API (default port `5000`)
+For more information see the README.md file in the backend directory

 #### Frontend

 React for the frontend App (default port `3000`)
+For more information see the README.md file in the frontend directory

 ## License